WPTravelteam/wp-travel/readme.txt

 == Frequently Asked Questions ==
 = Where can I find WP Travel documentation and user guides? =

-For setting up your site using the WP Travel plugin and extensions please refer to [Documentation page](https://wptravel.io/wp-travel-documentations/)

-= There is something cool you could add... =

-Nice, send us a request on [Support page](https://wptravel.io/contact/ "WEN Solutions Support") and let us know.
-We are always looking for ways to improve our plugins.
+You can find the official [WP Travel documentation](https://wptravel.io/wp-travel-documentations/) and user guides on our website.
+These resources provide detailed instructions on using the plugin, customizing features, and troubleshooting issues.

-= Where can I get support? =
+= How can I request a new feature for WP Travel? =

- If you have any queries regarding the plugin then you can ask for help in [Support page](https://wptravel.io/contact/)
+If you have suggestions for new features, please submit your request via our [Support page](https://wptravel.io/contact/).
+We value your input!

-= Will WP Travel work with my theme? =
+= Does WP Travel work with any WordPress theme? =

-Yes, WP Travel will work with any theme, but may require some styling to make it match nicely.
-Also, plugin perfectly works with the default WordPress theme.
-There are additional themes which are developed specially to work with the WP Travel plugin.
-Please go to the link to find out the theme that are compatible with WP Travel plugin: [Themes](https://wptravel.io/travel-agency-wordpress-themes/)

-= Can I run WooCommerce or Easy Digital Downloads and WP Travel at the same time? =

-Yes, there are no technological conflicts between the three, you could run them all at the same time on the same domain name.
-But all plug-ins have their own cart system so WooCommerce or Easy Digital Downloads products will be added in their cart page and WP Travel trips will be added in WP Travel cart page.
-Also checkout will be processed in own individual way.
-We need to note that both WooCommerce, Easy Digital Downloads and WP Travel are standalone plug-ins for WordPress, conceptual and functional way.
+Yes, WP Travel is compatible with any WordPress theme.
+However, some styling adjustments may be necessary for optimal integration.
+We also offer dedicated themes that seamlessly work with the plugin.
+Explore our compatible [Themes](https://wptravel.io/travel-agency-wordpress-themes/) for more options.

+= Is WP Travel compatible with Elementor and Gutenberg? =

+Absolutely!
+WP Travel provides dedicated Gutenberg Blocks and WT Widgets for Elementor plugins, making it easy to build and customize your pages using these popular page builders.

-= Does the plugin have the payment gateways? =
+= Does WP Travel support multiple payment gateways? =

-WP Travel plugin do have a number of payment gateways to make the payment processing handy for the user all around the world.
-To know about the gateways go to the link [Modules](https://wptravel.io/downloads/category/payment/)
+Yes, WP Travel supports a wide range of global payment gateways, allowing you to accept payments from anywhere in the world.
+For a complete list of supported gateways, visit our [Payment Gateways](https://wptravel.io/payment-channels/) page.

-= Where can I request new features, WP Travel themes and extensions? =
+= Where can I get support for WP Travel? =

-You can do that by filling up the form in our [support page](https://wptravel.io/contact/).
+For assistance, please reach out through our [Support page](https://wptravel.io/contact/).
+You can also engage with the WP Travel community on forums or submit a ticket for technical issues.

-= Where can I get support or talk to other users? =
+= Can I customize the trip pages? =

-If you have any queries regarding the plugin and extensions then you can ask for help in [Support page](https://wptravel.io/contact/).
+Yes, WP Travel offers extensive customization options for trip pages.
+You can easily design and modify pages using our WT Widgets for Elementor and WP Travel Gutenberg Blocks plugins.

+= Is WP Travel SEO-friendly? =

+Yes, WP Travel is fully compatible with leading SEO plugins like Yoast SEO and Rank Math, making it simple to optimize your travel site for search engines.

+= Do you have developer documentation? =

+Certainly!
+We provide detailed [Developer Documentation](https://wptravel.io/docs-category/wp-travel-developer-documentation/) that includes essential hooks, filters, and guides for developers looking to customize WP Travel to fit their needs.

+= Do you offer live chat support? =

+WP Travel provides live support during standard business hours in the Nepal Time Zone (UTC +5:45).
+Our official support hours are from 10:45 PM to 7:45 AM EST, Monday through Friday.

 == Screenshots ==
 1. Backend: Settings
 2. Backend: Add New Trip
 3. Backend: Trip Options - Prices
 4. Backend: Trip Options - Dates
 5. Backend: Trip Options - Locations
 6. Backend: Trip Options - Tabs